sidhantls/chunk-bench/README.md

     - The document is fully encoded into all token vectors.
     - These token vectors are separated into `n_chunks` number of chunks.
 Each of almost equal length.
     - Mean pooling is performed for each chunk separately to get `n_chunks` chunked vectors.

+### Implementation Caveats:
+Description of how the implemented late chunking deviates from the [paper](https://arxiv.org/abs/2409.04701)

+Late Chunking:
+* Chunk documents based on the desired number of chunks rather than the token length of each chunk:
+    * In practical industrial applications, documents are often divided into a small number of chunks to optimize efficiency.
+This approach greatly reduces memory storage requirements and minimizes retrieval latency.
+    * The original paper uses token-based chunking, so the metrics in this implementation may not align perfectly with the results reported in their table.

 ### Metrics:
 * Topk @ 1, 3